dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 <expandable alt_header="Can dbt Assist data be deleted upon client written request?">

   dbt Assist data, aside from usage data, does not persist on dbt Labs systems.
-Therefore, dbt Labs should not have possession of any data requiring deletion.
-Usage data is retained by dbt Labs, but users are advised to not include personal or sensitive information in the prompts.
-To the extent data is used to train AI models, that would be governed by the agreement between client and its AI Vendor, and dbt Labs is not a party to that agreement.
+Therefore, dbt Labs does not have possession of any data requiring deletion.
+Usage data is retained by dbt Labs, but users are advised not to include personal or sensitive information in the prompts.
+To the extent data is used to train AI models, that would be governed by the agreement between the client and its AI Vendor, and dbt Labs is not a party to that agreement.

 </expandable>